gvwilson/sensibleadventures/cloudherd/cloudherd.md

 straight to my *amma* and tell her."

 The condor cocked his head to one side.
 "Izzat hufty cat thing still there?
-Don't like cats."
+Don't trust cats, 'specially them's as gifted," he added darkly.

-"He won't be any trouble," Private Thokmay reassured him quickly.
+"He won't be any trouble," Private Thokmay reassured him.
 "I promise."

 "Ehp," the condor squawked in a tone that clearly meant "I hope you're right".
 He spread his wings and threw himself into the air, instantly graceful as he